Efficient collaborative learning of the average treatment effect: Problem Setup

 \section{Problem Setup}

-We primarily use uppercase letters to denote random variables and lowercase letters for their realizations.
+We use uppercase letters to denote random variables and lowercase letters for their realizations.
 When uppercase letters represent distributions, the corresponding lowercase letters denote their density functions.
-We use $[k]$ to denote $\{1,\ldots,k\}$ for a natural number $k$.
-We let $E_{P}$ denote the expectation operator under a distribution $P$, and {let $\mathbbm{P}_{n}$ denote the empirical measure such that $\mathbbm{P}_{n}O\equiv \frac{1}{n}\sum_{i=1}^{n}(O_i)$. } {For a list of vectors $v_l$, we write $(v_l)_{l\in\mathcal{L}}$ to denote the concatenation of these vectors.} {We use $R_{ab}$ to denote the element in the $a^\mathrm{th}$ row and $b^\mathrm{th}$ column of the matrix $R$. }
+We condition on lowercase letters in expectations to indicate conditioning on a random variable taking a specific value.
+We use $[k]$ to denote $\{1,\ldots,k\}$.
+We let $E_{P}$ denote the expectation operator under a distribution $P$, and {let $\mathds{P}_{n}$ denote the empirical measure such that $\mathds{P}_{n}O:= \frac{1}{n}\sum_{i=1}^{n}(O_i)$. } {For a list of vectors $v_l$, we write $(v_l)_{l\in\mathcal{L}}$ to denote the concatenation of these vectors.} {We use $R_{ab}$ to denote the element in the $a^\mathrm{th}$ row and $b^\mathrm{th}$ column of the matrix $R$. }

 Our goal is to estimate the average treatment effect in a target population $Q^0 \in \mathcal{Q}$, where $\mathcal{Q}$ is nonparametric.
-We let $X$ denote $d$-dimensional baseline covariates, $A$ denote the indicator of being treated and $Y$ denote the outcome of interest.
-Under positivity, consistency and no unmeasured confounding assumptions \citep{rubin1980randomization,rosenbaum1983central}, the target average treatment effect can be identified as $\psi(Q^0) =E_{Q^0}\left[E_{Q^0}[Y\mid A=1,X]\right] - E_{Q^0}\left[E_{Q^0}[Y\mid A=0,X]\right].$
+We let $\bX$ denote $d$-dimensional baseline covariates, $A$ denote the indicator of being treated and $Y$ denote the outcome of interest.
+Under positivity, consistency and no unmeasured confounding assumptions \citep{rubin1980randomization,rosenbaum1983central}, the target average treatment effect can be identified as $\psi(Q^0) =E_{Q^0}\left[E_{Q^0}[Y\mid A=1,\bX]\right] - E_{Q^0}\left[E_{Q^0}[Y\mid A=0,\bX]\right].$